rayaman/multi/README.md

-# Multi Version: 15.0.0 Fake it, until you make it
+# Multi Version: 15.0.0 Fake it till you make it
 **Key Changes**
 - Emulating system threading on a single thread
+    - Purpose to allow consistant code that can scale when threading is available.
+Check out the changelog for more details

 Found an issue?
 Please [submit it](https://github.com/rayaman/multi/issues) and I'll look into it!